|

 ||

-The main aim of the Methodology classes (i.e. Procedures and Methods of Historical Research as well as Methodology of Historical Science) is to get practical knowledge on how to create and formulate the research topic, how to formulate the goals, hypothesis and objectives of the research, and how to find, process, and interpret relevant sources (secondary literature, printed sources, archive sources, etc.).
-In other words, the main aim of the course is to create a strong and solid methodological frame for the future student’s research, especially within the master thesis, as well as to improve the student's writing and research skills.
-Besides improving practical academic skills students are expected to answer the following theoretical questions: Is the total reconstruction of a historical event possible?
+Aim of the course: The primary aim of the Methodology classes (i.e., Procedures and Methods of Historical Research and Methodology of Historical Science) is to provide students with practical knowledge of how to formulate a research topic, define research goals, hypotheses, and objectives, and identify, process, and interpret relevant sources (including secondary literature, printed sources, and archival materials).
+More broadly, the course seeks to establish a strong and coherent methodological framework for students’ future research, particularly for the preparation of a master’s thesis, while also enhancing students’ academic writing and research skills.
+In addition to developing practical competencies, students are expected to engage with key theoretical questions, such as: Is total reconstruction of a historical event possible?
 Can the historian be objective?
-How could we interpret the history?
+How can history be interpreted?
 Poslední úprava: Marková Alena, Mgr., Ph.D.
-(04.02.2021)
+(04.01.2026)

 |